Olivia Jordan

-Olivia Jordan Thomas (born September 28, 1988) is an American actress, model, television host, and beauty pageant titleholder, who was crowned Miss USA 2015.
-She represented the United States at Miss Universe 2015, where she placed as a second runner-up.
-Jordan also represented the United States at Miss World 2013 where she finished in the top 20.
-She is the first known woman from Oklahoma to be crowned as Miss USA.
+Olivia Jordan Thomas (born September 28, 1988) is an American actress and beauty pageant titleholder who was crowned Miss USA 2015.
+Jordan later represented the United States at Miss Universe 2015, where she was finished as the second runner-up.
+She had been crowned Miss Oklahoma USA 2015, and is the first and only woman from Oklahoma to win Miss USA.

+Jordan additionally was crowned Miss World America 2013 and represented the United States at Miss World 2013, where she placed in the Top 20.

 Early life and education

-Jordan was born and raised in Tulsa, Oklahoma to Bob and Jill Thomas.
+Olivia Jordan Thomas was born on September 28, 1988, to Bob and Jill Thomas and raised in Tulsa, Oklahoma.
 She is a fourth generation Tulsan, and attended Bishop Kelley High School.
 After graduating, Jordan moved to Boston, Massachusetts to attend Boston University.
 While a college student, Jordan became SAG-eligible through featured extra work in the movies Ted and Here Comes the Boom.
 While becoming a SAG member, Jordan learned that someone had already used the name "Olivia Thomas", and began using Jordan as her professional surname.
 She graduated in May 2011 with a Bachelor of Science in health sciences, and then moved to Los Angeles to pursue a career in modeling and acting.